 - (a) Training.
 A mediator is obligated to acquire knowledge and training in the mediation process, including an understanding of appropriate professional ethics, standards and responsibilities.
 Upon request, a mediator is required to disclose the extent and nature of the mediator's education, training, and experience. - (b) Continuing Education.
 It is important that mediators continue their professional education as long as they are actively serving as mediators.
 A mediator shall be personally responsible for ongoing professional growth, including participation in such continuing education as may be required by law or rule of an appropriate authority. - (c) New Mediator Training.
-An experienced mediator should cooperate in the training of a new mediators, including serving as a mentor.
+An experienced mediator should cooperate in the training of new mediators, including serving as a mentor.

 STANDARD 10.
-ADVERTISING
+ADVERTISING AND SOLICITATION

+- (a) Advertising.
 Advertising or any other communication with the public concerning mediation services offered by the mediator or regarding the education, training, and expertise of the mediator shall be truthful.
-Mediators shall refrain from making promises and guarantees of results.
+Mediators shall refrain from making promises and guarantees of results. - (b) Solicitation.
+A mediator shall not solicit business from a party to a dispute if the mediator knows the party is represented by a lawyer.